sirmarcel/glp/README.md

 ## What's next?

-For `glp`, the next steps are outlined in the technical readme: there is some work to be done to scale to larger systems and have less catastrophic reactions to an overflow of the unfolding procedure which is needed for the heat flux.
+For `glp`, the next steps are outlined in the technical readme: there is some work to be done to scale to larger systems.

 In a larger context, `glp` aims to be a neat building block for larger systems.
 In particular, we're planning to use it as one part of a future molecular dynamics package, the seeds of which you can find in `glp/dynamics` and `mlff/mdx`.
 However, we're still gathering some experience on how these tools work in practice, and are thinking about the correct abstractions to build this thing.